Seychelles

 Cuisine and Wine

 Seafood is central: grilled fish, curries with clean spice, and seasonal fruit that actually tastes seasonal.
 Resorts take this foundation and elevate it through tasting menus, private beach dinners, and partnerships with local fishermen.
-Wine programs tend to be globally curated, with a focus on light, warm-weather pairings.
+Wine programmes tend to be globally curated, with a focus on light, warm-weather pairings.

 Nature and Marine Life

 The Seychelles are easy to explore without specialist skills.
-Shallow reefs sit just offshore on many islands, making snorkeling simple and rewarding.
+Shallow reefs sit just offshore on many islands, making snorkelling simple and rewarding.
 Marine parks such as Sainte Anne and Curieuse offer structured, conservation-led experiences.
 On land, walking trails vary from short coastal paths to steeper routes with views across multiple islands.

 • Seychelles hidden gems